 Phone Number: (828) 692-7930

 If you are coming from Asheville, you will hop on I-26E.
-We’ve taken back road detours to miss the traffic.
-And yes, 1-26 is a total BEAR lately.
-With construction and fall tourist season, expect unforeseen delays and traffic at all times of the day.
+We’ve taken back road detours to miss traffic along I-26.

 Take Exit 54 for Flat Rock, and then get off at Exit 5 where you will take a right.
 Follow the signs for Sky Top Orchard, which will lead you to Pinnacle Mountain Road.
-Take a left, and climb that bad boy of a hill.
+Take a left, and climb that hill.

-Parking is free, and when visitors slam the orchard — usually weekends — attendants will help you find a spot in their various lots.
+Parking is free, and when visitors slam the orchard — usually weekends — attendants may help you find a spot in their various lots.
 Lots will fill up quickly, too.

 When Is The Best Time To Visit Sky Top Orchard?

-We always recommend visiting popular fall places like the apple orchards and waterfall hikes on weekdays right at opening or an hour or two before closing.
+We always recommend visiting popular fall places such as the apple orchards and waterfall hikes on weekdays right at opening or an hour or two before closing.
 Earlier is usually always better.

 Sky Top Orchard grows over 22 varieties of apples.
-U-Pick Season usually starts in late August and goes until the end of October.
+U-Pick Season usually starts in September and goes until the end of October.
 Sometimes the apple picking season will last into early November.

-Because some of your favorite and the more well-known apples aren’t available all season, I recommend checking the orchard’s picking schedule.
+Because some of your favorite and the more well-known apples aren’t available all season, we recommend checking the orchard’s picking schedule.